2025 Residents

 • Piano

-Rosa Burke is a pianist and teacher from Staten Island, NY.
-She began playing piano at 16, studying intensively with Dr. Tereza Lee at the Church Street School of Music and Art, where she now teaches piano.
-She has recently completed her bachelor’s in Classical Piano Performance at SUNY Purchase, studying under Stephanie Brown, and is pursuing a master’s degree with Stephanie Brown as well.
-She has performed at venues such as the DiMenna Center and the Tribeca Film Festival.
-Rosa is particularly passionate about performing and exploring chamber music, especially learning of and performing chamber works by underrepresented women composers such as Florence Price, Louise Farrenc, and Rebecca Clarke.
-She has performed in masterclasses for pianist Vanessa Perez as well as for cellists Caleb Van der Swaagh, Christine Lamprea, and Mihai Marica at Purchase College, as well as for violinist Deborah Buck at Taconic Chamber Music Intensive.
-She has accompanied peers’ performances for cello, viola, and percussion and has accompanied vocalists, and choruses in schools and churches.
-Rosa has also recently begun playing for ballet classes, an opportunity that has given a unique opportunity to improvise and play some of the most beloved ballet repertoire.
-She has participated in the Ithaca Piano Festival at Ithaca College, where she studied with Diane Birr, Brevard Music Festival in North Carolina, where she studied with Jiyhe Chang of FSU and sang in the chorus of Mahler’s Second Symphony under Conductor Keith Lockhart, and Taconic Chamber Music Intensive, where she was coached by Jon Klibonoff, Davide Cabassi, Joana Rudiakov, and Ari Rudiakov.
-She was a 2016 and 2017 prizewinner in the Rondo Young Artist Festival, and received CSSMA’s Edith Hirshtal Award for Artistic Excellence in 2017.
+Rosa Burke is a pianist from Staten Island, New York.
+She began playing piano at 16, studying intensively with Dr. Tereza Lee at the Church Street School of Music and Art, where she returned to teach piano while in college.
+She has recently completed her bachelor’s in Classical Piano Performance at SUNY Purchase, studying under Stephanie Brown, and will be starting her masters in Collaborative Piano at the University of Maryland in the fall studying under Futaba Niekawa.
+Most recently, Rosa was a guest artist at the Ruby Holland Foundation’s Gala Concert, a 2024 piano fellow at the Talis Chamber Music Festival in Sarajevo, Bosnia, and a participant in the 2024 Decoda Chamber Music Festival in North Carolina, where she gained a passion for bringing chamber music and music education to folks whose lives have been impacted by the prison and justice system, particularly women.
+Rosa has performed at venues such as the DiMenna Center, Tribeca Film Festival, and Bosnian Cultural Center, among others.
+Most recently, Rosa coached with Martin Katz, Rita Sloan, Ana Maria Otamendi, Anne Epperson, Warren Jones, Kathy Kelly, Amanda Majeski, and Simon Gollo, among others.
+She was a first-prize winner of the 2023 Molnar Harris Chamber Music Competition for her group’s performance of Joaquin Turina’s Piano Quartet.
+She has performed in masterclasses for Vanessa Perez, Caleb Van der Swaagh, Christine Lamprea, Mihai Marica, Deborah Buck, Alexandra Nguyen, Ana Maria Otamendi, and Horacio Contreras.
+She has participated in the Ithaca Piano Festival at Ithaca College, where she studied with Diane Birr, Brevard Music Festival in North Carolina, where she studied with Jiyhe Chang of FSU and sang in the chorus of Mahler’s Second Symphony under Conductor Keith Lockhart, and the Taconic Chamber Music Intensive, where she was coached by Jon Klibonoff, Davide Cabassi, Joana Rudiakov, and Ari Rudiakov.
+She was a 2016 and 2017 prizewinner in the Rondo Young Artist Festival, and received CSSMA’s Edith Hirshtal Award for Artistic Excellence in 2017, an award that was created for Rosa.